-Mormonism has long shared an awkward love-hate relationship with its Masonic brotherhood, unsure when to embrace or shun.
-Prohibited from discussing the temple rituals, many members take it upon faith that ambiguous symbolism and hidden meaning hold sacred value.
+Mormonism has long shared an awkward relationship with Freemasonry, unsure when to embrace or shun it completely.
+Prohibited from discussing the temple rituals, many members take it upon faith that ambiguous symbolism and hidden meanings stem from sacred and ancient origins.

 - LDS Temple Blood Oath